MuhammadAli7896/Prompt-Odyssey/README.md

 # Prompt Odyssey

+<a href="https://example.com" target="_blank">Prompt Odyssey</a>
-Prompt Odyssey is a web application that allows users to create, share, and edit AI prompts.
+ is a web application that allows users to create, share, and edit AI prompts.
 These prompts are designed to be used with AI chatbots, aiding in various domains mentioned in the tags.

 ## Features